Saltysam101/react-todo/README.md

 Within `Sql/`, you will find the necessary files for the mysql db.

+## Important Note About Ports
+Frontend is sending requests to port 8080, which means the server needs to run on port 8080.

 Read [Frontend Project Structure](./src/client/README.md#project-structure) and [Backend Project Structure](./src/server/README.md#project-structure) for more details on the respective `/client` and `/server/` organization.

 ## Issues